 “Think of the road still left to travel, a road to equity and equal rights under the law,’’ she said.
 “Dreamers who are doers are exactly what we need today.’’

-Newark Mayor Ras Baraka, who also spoke at the ceremony, echoed Cantor’s call to action.
+Newark Mayor Ras Baraka, who also spoke at the ceremony, echoed Cantor’s call.
 “In the past two or three years, the world has seen how small it really is, how vulnerable we really are, how deep inequity has taken hold in our communities,’’ he said, adding that the students seated before him were cause for hope.

 “A lot of people are fighting desperately to change those things.
 My prayer is that a lot of those people are sitting right here,’’ he said.
 “So many people are depending on you.”

-He urged the students to be “brilliant, but more important, courageous.’’
+He reminded the students to be “brilliant, but more important, courageous.’’